Hedging with physical or cash settlement under transient multiplicative price impact: Hedging under transient price impact

-In illiquid markets, it is relevant to distinguish between \emph{cash settlement } and \emph{physical settlement} of the option payoff because, in contrast to frictionless models with unlimited liquidity, moving funds between the bank account and the risky asset account (by a lump trade) induces additional costs due to illiquidity, and can change the price of the underlying and thereby affect the option's payoff.
-We consider contingent claims of the following type. \begin{definition} A European option with maturity $T\ge 0 $ is specified by a measurable map representing the payoff, where $g_0$ is the cash-settlement part and $g_1$ is the physical-delivery part at maturity.
-It entitles its holder the payment of $g_0(S_T, Y_T)$ in cash and $g_1(S_T, Y_T)$ in risky asset, where $(S_T, Y_T)$ is the risky asset price and the level of market impact at maturity. \end{definition}
+We solve in Sections~\ref{sect:options in illiquid markets}-\ref{sec:Numerics} the common problem of dynamic hedging, where the issuer who wants to hedge the option receives at time $t=0$ the option premium in cash.
+In an illiquid market setting with price impact, it is relevant to distinguish between \emph{cash settlement} and \emph{physical settlement} of an option payoff because, in contrast to frictionless models with unlimited liquidity, moving funds between the bank account and the risky asset account not only induces trading costs from price impact but also affects the price evolution of the underlying, what induces feedback effects \cite{Frey1998,SchoenbucherWilmott2000}.
+Depending on the option's settlement specifications, a terminal block trade at maturity could affect an option's payoff in different ways (see \cref{sec:Numerics}).
+We consider contingent claims of the following type. \begin{definition} A European option with maturity $T\ge 0 $ is specified by a measurable map